-Congratulations, you’ve decided to start running to get fit now the warmer weather is here.
-Running is a great choice, it’s free and provides awesome health and fitness benefits.
+Congratulations, you’ve decided to start running!
+Maybe during iso?
+Maybe whilst you were missing the gym?
+Or maybe just because running is a great choice, it’s free and provides awesome health and fitness benefits!

 However, the majority of running injuries occur in inexperienced runners that are within the first 6 weeks of their training program, especially if they have had previous injury.
 Does this sound like you?

-Since the warmer weather, I have had a spate of patients who have had running injuries, nearly all could have been prevented by following the advice below.
+Since lockdown and especially when gyms where closed, I have had a spate of patients who have had running injuries, nearly all could have been prevented by following the advice below.

 Although going for a run is a simple as chucking on some runners and heading to the park.
 Taking up running as a hobby or as a fitness regime needs a bit more consideration to prevent injuries from creeping up.
 Failing to take these common mistakes into consideration can increase your risk of injury and will, at the very least affect your speed, endurance and enjoyment of running.